seasann/seasann/contributing.md

 -   You are merging your branch into the develop branch
 -   You link any issues that are resolved or fixed by your changes. (this is done by typing "Fixes #<issue number>") in your pull request
 -   Where possible, you have used git pull --rebase, to avoid creating unnecessary merge commits
+-   Use the present tense ("Add feature" not "Added feature")
+-   Use the imperative mood ("Change function to..." not "Changes function to...")